DeaconDesperado/flask_mab/README.rst

         """Button was clicked!"""
         return render_template("btnclick.html")

 Using these decorators, our middleware knows that the it should suggest some values for both our experiments at the root endpoint.
-When decorating with `choose_arm`, we identify the bandit/experiment we need a value assignment for.
+When decorating with choose_arm, we identify the bandit/experiment we need a value assignment for.
 Just like parameters from your route **these values are passed into the view function in the order you decorated for them, always after your route params**

 It should be stressed that things like colors are probably best stored in CSS, but for this example we'll pass the values right into jinja.
 You could consider setting up a dedicated endpoint for experiments with static styles like this, one that could parse and render your CSS.
 The rough idea here is to leave what the bandit actually affects up to you.

 On the other side of the process, our "/btnclick" endpoint now knows that whatever "arms" assigned to this user worked out well, because the user clicked it.
 The
-:meth:`flask_mab.__init__.BanditMiddleware.reward_endpt` decorator knows to look in our user's cookie for the values that were assigned to her and give them some props.
+BanditMiddleware.reward_endpt decorator knows to look in our user's cookie for the values that were assigned to her and give them some props.
 We're using booleans here, but you could pass any amount of reward in the event that some states in your experiment are better than others (you could for example weight your experiments differently.)

 That's it!
 This user's feedback will be persisted by the middleware and used to adjust the content for future users.
 Over time, this pattern will start converging to a winner.